Understanding Thalassemia Symptoms: A Path to Better Health

 What is Alpha Thalassemia?

-- Everyone inherits four genes responsible for making alpha globin protein chains.
+Everyone inherits four genes responsible for making alpha globin protein chains.
 If one or more of these genes has an issue, you have alpha thalassemia.
 How many defective genes you have determines if you’ll have thalassemia symptoms and how serious they might be.

 What is Beta Thalassemia?

 We all inherit two beta-globin genes.
 The severity of your thalassemia symptoms relies on how many of these genes are defective and how that defect changes the beta-globin protein.
+There are subtypes of beta-thalassemia:

 Thalassemia Symptoms

-How Thalassemia affects you relies on the type you have and how severe it is.
+How thalassemia affects you relies on the type you have and how severe it is.

 No Symptoms- You may not feel anything different if you’re missing one alpha gene.
 The same goes for missing two alpha genes or one beta gene.
 You may have mild anemia, like feeling tired, but nothing major.